 By Brian Nelson, CFA

-On our website and in any correspondence, we can only tell you the goals of our process and newsletter portfolios and/or our opinion of the company's valuation and business fundamentals.
+Importantly, on our website and in any correspondence, we can only tell you the goals of our process and newsletter portfolios and/or our opinion of the company's valuation and business fundamentals.
 We can't tell you what actions you should take because we're not aware of your risk tolerances, personal financial situation, and goals.
 We can only tell you what we think of a company's business fundamentals and our opinion of its valuation.
 We can never tell you to buy XYZ company right now, even though this may be what many members want.
 Do not ask us for personal financial advice because we can't and won't give it to you.

 It's perfectly reasonable, however, to assess what we're trying to do and see if that's a fit for you.
 Do the goals of the newsletter portfolios fit well with what you're looking for?
-Are you looking for the next incremental idea via our transaction alert emails?
+Are you looking for the next incremental idea via our notification emails?
 Does an in-depth valuation process that covers both discounted cash-flow valuation analysis and relative valuation analysis meet your objectives?
 Do you want to utilize timeliness indicators in a value-based setting?
 Does the Valuentum Dividend Cushion ratio help you understand the strength and safety of dividend holdings in your income portfolio?
 Do you require underpriced ideas with strong dividend growth prospects?
 You choose your own path, and you decide what is best for you, and where necessary, seek help from a financial advisor that understands your individual personal needs.

-As you get familiar with our website, you'll find that our favorite investment ideas at any given time are always included in the actively-managed portfolios—the Best Ideas Newsletter portfolio, the Dividend Growth Newsletter portfolio, and the High Yield Dividend Newsletter--and the goals of the respective portfolios are as follows:
+As you get familiar with our website, you'll find that our favorite investment ideas at any given time are always included in the simulated newsletter portfolios--the Best Ideas Newsletter portfolio, the Dividend Growth Newsletter portfolio, and the High Yield Dividend Newsletter--and the goals of the respective portfolios are as follows:

-The Best Ideas portfolio seeks to find firms that have good value and good momentum characteristics and typically holds each idea from a Valuentum Buying Index rating of a 9 or 10 (consider buying) to a rating of a 1 or 2 (consider selling).
+The Best Ideas Newsletter portfolio seeks to find stocks that have both good value and good momentum characteristics and typically includes in the simulated portfolio each idea from a Valuentum Buying Index rating of a 9 or 10 (consider buying) to a rating of a 1 or 2 (consider selling).
 Just like a value manager may not include every single undervalued company in the market in his/her portfolio, not all highly-rated companies on the Valuentum Buying Index are included in the portfolio.
 We may tactically add to or trim existing positions in the portfolio on the basis of sector or broader market considerations, but we seek to capture a stock's entire pricing cycle (from being underpriced with strong momentum to being overpriced with poor momentum).
-The goal of the Best Ideas portfolio is to generate a positive return each year and to exceed the performance of a broad market benchmark.
-We won't always be successful, however.
+The Best Ideas Newsletter portfolio puts the Valuentum Buying Index into practice.

-If one of the portfolio's goals matches up to what you're looking for, that portfolio or the ideas within it and the content in that newsletter may be of interest to you.
-Some investors phase into the positions of the portfolios over time and replicate the portfolios in their entirety, while others like to cherry-pick their favorite ideas out of them, perhaps focusing on the highest-weighted ideas.
-Others may wait for the next transaction alert email (long idea) to catch our thoughts on where incremental alpha can be generated in a portfolio setting.
-And others like to monitor the Valuentum Buying Index rankings list and 'undervalued' list for even more ideas.
+If one of the simulated newsletter portfolio's goals matches up to what you're looking for, that portfolio or the ideas within it and the content in that newsletter may be of interest to you.
+Some readers may phase into the positions of the portfolios over time and replicate the portfolios in their entirety, while others like to cherry-pick their favorite ideas out of them, perhaps focusing on the highest-weighted ideas.
+Others may wait for the next notification email to catch our thoughts on where we think incremental, tactical alpha can be generated in a portfolio setting.
+Others may like to monitor the Valuentum Buying Index rankings list and 'undervalued' list for even more ideas.
 The screens, which are generally updated weekly (sometimes periodically depending on scheduling), are always available on the left column of our website in an easy-to-download Excel file.
-Others like to overlay the Valuentum Buying Index ratings and Valuentum Dividend Cushion ratios with their own process to arrive at a combined strategy.
+Others like to overlay the Valuentum Buying Index ratings and Valuentum Dividend Cushion ratios with their own process to arrive at a combined strategy of their own preference.
 The uses of Valuentum's services are many and varied.
 We're not only a newsletter provider.
 We cover a lot of ground.

-You may have noticed that we also offer a full suite of products to financial advisors that range from an Excel-based screening tool to 'Ideas' and 'Dividend' publications that are released on a quarterly basis.
-Since advisors have a wide variety of clients with different needs and goals, we offer them a wide variety of detailed information on stocks, their dividends, and ETFs.
-Our research product includes thousands of reports, fair values, fair value ranges, associated commentary, and hundreds of dividend reports with Valuentum Dividend Cushion ratios and expected dividend growth rates.
+You may have noticed that we also offer a full suite of products to financial advisers (gold level) that range from a more extensive Excel-based screening tool (the DataScreener) to 'Ideas' and 'Dividend' publications that are released on a quarterly basis.
+Since advisers have a wide variety of clients with different needs and goals, we offer them a wide variety of detailed information on stocks, their dividends, and ETFs.
+Our research product includes hundreds of stock reports, fair values, fair value ranges, associated commentary, and hundreds of dividend reports with Valuentum Dividend Cushion ratios and expected dividend growth rates.
 For non-financial, operating companies, we also have an Excel-based three-stage discounted free cash flow valuation model backing every fair value range in our coverage universe.
 Some members subscribe to our service only to gain access to the detailed valuation infrastructure behind our fair value estimates.
 The models are available with a membership to the financial advisor (gold) level or institutional level plans.

 During the past few years, we've received quite a few questions on which membership plan may be most appropriate.
-The $149.99/year premium plan is among the most popular among individual investors.
-It offers complete access to the website, Best Ideas Newsletter, Dividend Growth Newsletter, their respective newsletter portfolios, and transaction alert emails.
-Investors of all types can benefit from the advisor plan at $499.99/year, which includes access to the quarterly publications and discounted cash-flow valuation infrastructure (our valuation models; limited to 10/month).
-Many individual investors have upgraded their subscription over the years.
+The individual (silver level) premium plan is among the most popular among individual investors.
+It offers complete access to the website, Best Ideas Newsletter, Dividend Growth Newsletter, their respective newsletter portfolios, and notification emails ($29.99/month).
+Investors of all types can benefit from the advisor (gold) level plan at $49.99/month, which includes access to the quarterly publications (DataScreener, Ideas100, Dividend100) and discounted cash-flow valuation infrastructure (our valuation models; limited to 10/month).
+Many individual investors have upgraded their subscription to the gold level over the years.
 Everyone on any membership plan can add the High Yield Dividend Newsletter to their membership (it's purely an incremental add-on), and silver and gold-level members can add the Valuentum Exclusive or additional options commentary/ideas to their plans.
 The Exclusive publication is a part of the institutional (platinum) level membership.

-We are honored to be working with you, and we hope this helps answer your questions.
+Perhaps needless to say, we are honored to be working with you!
 At any time, please don't hesitate to reach out to us!
 Now get started.
 We're glad you're here!